frickler.net - Die Community für Webmaster

 "Well, they're late Elizabethan clothing, around 1600; but not quite.

-A man would have never worn a standing collar, the underpinnings on the woman's gown as well as the lacing in the back are wrong, plus the gown is obviously made from a sari with pink sequins with a black-silver lace overlay; and both were not used, not even in late Elizabethan clothing.
+A man would have never worn a standing ruff collar, the underpinnings on the woman’s gown as well as the lacing in the back are wrong, plus the gown is obviously made from a sari with pink sequins with a black-silver lace overlay; and both were not used, not even in late Elizabethan clothing.

 They're obviously either good carnival costumes or intermediate theatre costumes, but in no way historical and absolutely not from Leonardo's time, as late Elizabethan is 100-150 years later than when Leonardo lived.

-Compare to his paintings (waving one of the exhibit's books on his paintings), you tell me where you see a french farthingale or a standing collar?"
+Compare to his paintings (waving to one of the exhibit’s books on his paintings), you tell me where you see a french farthingale or a standing collar?“

 They were speechless, then one of them told me "Ah, but it's not that bad, right?
 100 years is nothing..:"